Chapter 5.30

 (4) Valid identification issued by a branch of the United States military.

-(D) Proof of Registration with Department of Commerce.
-Applicant shall provide proof that either the applicant or responsible person or entity has registered with the Utah State Department of Commerce.
+(D) Proof of Registration With Department of Commerce.
+The applicant shall provide proof that either the applicant or responsible person or entity has registered with the Utah State Department of Commerce.

-(E) Special Events Sales Tax Number.
-Applicant shall provide a special events sales tax number for either the applicant or responsible person or entity for which applicant will be soliciting.
+(E) Sales Tax Number.
+The applicant shall provide a sales tax number for either the applicant or responsible person or entity for which applicant will be soliciting.

 (F) Marketing Information.
-Applicant shall provide a brief description of:
+The applicant shall provide a brief description of:

-(1) The goods or services offered by applicant, including any commonly known, registered, or trademarked names.
+(1) The goods or services offered by the applicant, including any commonly known, registered, or trademarked names.

-(I) Fee.
-Applicant shall pay such fees as established by resolution of the City Council, which shall not exceed the reasonable cost of processing the application and issuing the certificate and/or identification badge.
+(H) Fee.
+The applicant shall pay such fees as established by resolution of the City Council, which shall not exceed the reasonable cost of processing the application and issuing the permit and/or identification badge.

 5.30.080 Written disclosures.